ramdonti/learning-library/data-management-library/wsfc-sql-server/setup-the-2node-wsfc/setup-the-2node-wsfc.md

 1. RDP to the Bastion host server using the username **.\opc** and password, from the Bastion host open the Remote Desktop and connect to the Node1 server using the private IP Address.

-2. From the task bar click **search button** and search for Server Manager and click on Server Manager.
+2. From the taskbar click **search button** and search for Server Manager and click on Server Manager.

   ![](./images/windows-command-search.png " ")

 Launch Add Roles and Feature Wizard from the server manager.
 Enable the **Failover Clustering** feature in both the SQL nodes.

-3. On successful open the Server Manager, click on **Add roles and features**
+3. To successful open the Server Manager, click on **Add roles and features**

   ![](./images/windows-servermanager-add.png " ")

-4. The Add Roles and Features Wizard looks like following image, click on **next**
+4. The Add Roles and Features Wizard looks like the following image, click on **next**

   ![](./images/windows-servermanager-begin.png " ")